Skip to main content

 Observation

-I noticed printf(user_input) was called with no format argument before the overflow was triggered, which suggested using a positional %p specifier to print a libc-relative return address off the stack and compute the libc base by subtracting its known offset.
+printf(user_input) runs with no format argument, before the overflow is triggered.
+A positional %p specifier prints a libc-relative return address off the stack, and subtracting its known offset gives the libc base.

 Send a format specifier that prints a stack slot holding a libc address.
 In the 2021 mercury instance, %23$p returns a pointer that sits a fixed distance above libc base, so libc_base = leak - 231 - 0x21b10 (the 0x21b10 is __libc_start_main's offset in libc6 2.27-3ubuntu1.4).
 Recompute these constants if your libc differs.